 The IASB has published Classification of Liabilities as Current or Non-Current (Amendments to IAS 1) which clarifies the guidance on whether a liability should be classified as either current or non-current.
 The amendments:

-- i. clarify that the classification of liabilities as current or non-current should only be based on rights that are in place "at the end of the reporting period" - ii. clarify that classification is unaffected by expectations about whether an entity will exercise its right to defer settlement of a liability - iii. make clear that settlement includes transfers to the counterparty of cash, equity instruments, other assets or services that result in extinguishment of the liability. - iv.
+- clarify that the classification of liabilities as current or non-current should only be based on rights that are in place "at the end of the reporting period" - clarify that classification is unaffected by expectations about whether an entity will exercise its right to defer settlement of a liability - make clear that settlement includes transfers to the counterparty of cash, equity instruments, other assets or services that result in extinguishment of the liability.

 This amendment is effective for annual periods beginning on or after January 1, 2024.
-Earlier application is permitted.
-The extent of the impact of adoption of this amendment has not yet been determined.
+Earlier application was permitted.
+The adoption of this amendment did not have any impact on the Company's financial statements.